Pound (band): History

 Four of the members of Pound were in a New York glam metal band in the early 1990s.
 Later in the decade, they went on to be signed with EMI Music Publishing working closely with then EMI V.P.
-Evan Lamberg.
-Shortly after recording what was to be their first self-titled release they parted ways with original singer Corey Ray DiGiovanni and changed stylistically.
-In 1999, they signed with Island Records and released their debut album, Same Old Life, produced by Tom Lord-Alge.
-The album's lead single, "Upside Down", which was co-written by original lead singer Corey Ray DiGiovanni, was a rock radio hit in America, reaching No. 16 on the Billboard Mainstream Rock Tracks chart that year.
+Evan Lamberg Led by Pat Gasperini In 1999, they signed with Island Records and released their debut album, Same Old Life, produced by Gregg Wattenberg & Pat Gasperini Engineered by Mike Fraser Mixed By Tom Lord-Alge and Mastered by Ted Jenson.
+The album's lead single, "Upside Down", was a rock radio hit in America, reaching No. 15 on the Billboard Mainstream Rock Tracks chart that year.
+Also The 1999 Breakthrough Rock Band of the year coming in at #10 at Mainstream Rock and Active Rock top 40 Billboard Charts.
 The group left Island in 2000 and reconstituted itself as Flywheel; its first album under the new name was released in 2003.
 A follow-up release, also self-titled, appeared in 2005.